rmschindler/docs/js/storage.md

 ```

-If you setup your Cognito resources manually, the roles will need to be given permission to access the S3 bucket.
+If you set up your Cognito resources manually, the roles will need to be given permission to access the S3 bucket.

 There are two roles created by Cognito an `Auth_Role` that creates signed-in user-level bucket access and `Unauth_role` that allows unauthenticated access to resources.
 Attach the corresponding policies to each role for proper S3 access.
 Replace ```{enter bucket name}``` with the correct S3 bucket.